Summary of Proposed Medical Aid in Dying Law for Arizona

 1. Be an adult (18 years or older).

 3. Be mentally capable of making and communicating health care decisions.

-4. Be diagnosed by both an attending and a consulting qualified health care provider as having a terminal illness deemed to result in death within six months.
-One of these providers must be a physician (M.D. or D.O) and the other must be either a physician, physician assistant, or nurse practitioner.
+4. Be diagnosed by both an attending and a consulting physician as having a terminal illness deemed to result in death within six months.

 5. Be informed by the attending health care provider of the diagnosis, the prognosis, the nature of the medication to be prescribed, and other alternatives, including comfort care, hospice care and pain control.